 Detached Eddy Simulation – DES

-While the bulk of combustion capability lies within the Combustion group, FluD group members have also undertaken unsteady turbulent combustion modelling utilising Flame Surface Density approaches and Conditional Moment Closure for premixed and non-premixed combustion.
+While the bulk of combustion capability lies within the Clean Combustion group, FluD group members have also undertaken unsteady turbulent combustion modelling utilising Flame Surface Density approaches and working with our colleagues in the Clean Combustion group demonstrated the first coupling of a compressible solver with the Conditional Moment Closure model for LES of premixed combustion.
 The USyd algorithms also have traditional Arhennius based sources implemented.
-An LES of a premixed air-methane flame using a CMC model is shown.